Afraid to Love

-Afraid to Love is a 1927 American silent comedy film directed by Edward H. Griffith and written by Doris Anderson, Francis de Croisset, Fred de Gresac, Alfred Hustwick and Joseph Jackson.
+Afraid to Love is a lost 1927 American silent comedy film directed by Edward H. Griffith and written by Doris Anderson, Francis de Croisset, Fred de Gresac, Alfred Hustwick and Joseph Jackson.
 The film stars Florence Vidor, Clive Brook, Norman Trevor, Jocelyn Lee and Arthur Lubin.
 The film was released on April 9, 1927, by Paramount Pictures.

 It is based on the 1902 play The Marriage of Kitty by Cosmo Gordon Lennox, a version of the French play La Passerelle by Francis de Croisset and Fred de Gresac.
 The play was previously adapted into the 1915 film The Marriage of Kitty.

 Synopsis

 When Sir Reginald Belsize's uncle dies he leaves him a fortune on condition that he give up his current unsuitable lover Helen and marry someone else within twenty four hours.
 Helen agrees to this so long as the woman he picks is less attractive than she is.
 The woman he picks is however beautiful and cultured and he quickly falls in love with her.